 420

-• these are all sugar alcohols
+• These are all sugar alcohols

-• can also be listed as ‘humectant’
+• Can also be listed as ‘humectant’ which helps retain moisture in food

 Thaumatin 957

-• can also be listed as a 'flavour enhancer'
+Can also be listed as a 'flavour enhancer'

 Food labels